QuintuplicateConfederation/Compendium-1/compendium.rst

 Does LFE use the same physics as our world?
   The central universe does, but it changes by universe.

+If LFE does not use atoms, then is it nevertheless possible to fabricate atoms from Aurora?
+  All of that is up to the System's owner.

 Do the physic laws in the most common part of the LFE follow the same patterns as they do here?
   Although the "laws" are entirely different, you'll find that (at least in the central universe of LFE) they act rather the same as here.